ustyui/silva/ibukiDEVGuide/en/setup/initial.md

 1. [Parameter Configuration](/en/parameters.md) explains how you can find and modify individual parameters.

 ## Build Hardware Environment on Jetson AGX Xavier
-1. Download NVIDIA sdk manager, and connect the Xavier device according to the instruction on the webpage.
+Step 1.
+Download NVIDIA sdk manager, and connect the Xavier device according to the instruction on the webpage.

-2. Set the Xavier to Force Recovery Mode and Install the Image using NVIDIA AGX Xavier.
+Step 2.
+Set the Xavier to Force Recovery Mode and Install the Image using NVIDIA AGX Xavier according to the instructions.

-3. After the Installation is finished, launch Xavier and change the overall performance with `sudo nvpmodel -m 0`
+Step 3.
+After the Installation is finished, launch Xavier and change the overall performance with `sudo nvpmodel -m 0`

-4. Build libreaslsense by using the instruction on BuildLibrealsenseXavier.
+Step 4.
+Build libreaslsense by using the instruction on BuildLibrealsenseXavier.

-5.
+Step 5.